Usage

 (

-optional start values for variance parameters.- accept_singular
+optional start values for variance parameters.
+See details for more information.- accept_singular

 (